top of page

 Search

-It was one of those evenings when the air feels calm, and the streets around Lincoln Cathedral start to glow in that soft orange light.
+It was one of those serene evenings when the air feels calm.
+The streets around Lincoln Cathedral began to glow in a soft orange light.
 I didn’t plan anything special — I rarely do.
-I just had my camera with me, as always.
-It’s a habit now, walking past the cathedral after work, catching whatever the city decides to show me that night.
+I always carry my camera with me.
+It’s become a habit to stroll past the cathedral after work, ready to capture whatever the city decides to show me that night.

 A Glimpse of Chrome

-I was halfway down the cobbled street when something white caught my eye.
+As I walked down the cobbled street, something white caught my eye.
 A Harley.
-Parked neatly beside the old stone wall, shining like it had just rolled out of a movie scene.
-The mix between the medieval walls and that perfectly polished machine… it stopped me in my tracks.
+It was parked neatly beside the old stone wall, shining as if it had just rolled out of a movie scene.
+The contrast between the medieval walls and that perfectly polished machine stopped me in my tracks.

 The Conversation